Whenever dieting or weight loss comes up in conversation, it is likely that the ketogenic diet is brought up as well.

 Helpful tips to get started on your keto journey:

-In addition to recipes and meal ideas that you may use to create your own 7-day easy keto meal plan, many websites, food blogs, apps, and cookbooks include keto-friendly meals and meal ideas.
+In addition to recipes and meal ideas that you may use to create your own 7-day easy keto meal plan, many websites, food blogs, apps, and cookbooks include keto-friendly recipes and meal ideas.

-You may also opt for meal delivery services, which may provide keto-friendly alternatives for a quick and easy way to enjoy keto meals at home.
+You may also opt for meal delivery services, which may provide low-carb alternatives for a quick and easy way to enjoy keto meals at home.

 If you're pressed for time, consider nutritious keto frozen meals.
 You can buy these ready-to-go, or freeze leftovers when you make a recipe yourself.